Q) What is economic nexus?

 A) Yes, the Marketplace Facilitator

-must issue a certificate prescribed by the Departments to all Marketplace Sellers
+must issue a certificate prescribed by the Department to all Marketplace Sellers

 stating that the Marketplace Facilitator will register, collect, remit and

 report all Nevada sales tax.
 They will also be responsible for being audited on

 Q) What if a Marketplace

 Facilitator does not meet the Nevada retail sales threshold?

 A) If the Marketplace Facilitator

 does not meet the sales threshold, they do not need to register to collect

 Nevada sales tax and must notify the Marketplace Seller that it does not meet

 the threshold so that the Marketplace Seller can register to collect the Nevada